Universal Church of Miracle Enlightenment

 Think of the love of animals for their offspring, and the need they feel to protect them.
 That is because they regard them as part of themselves.
 No one dismisses something he considers part of himself.
 You react to your ego much as God does to His creations, with love, protection and charity.
 Your reactions to the self you made are not surprising.
 In fact, they resemble in many ways how you will one day react to your real creations, which are as timeless as you are.
 (T-4.II.4:1-6)

 The question, however, is not how you respond to the ego, but what you believe you are.
 Belief is an ego function, and as long as your origin is open to belief you are regarding it from an ego viewpoint.
 When teaching is no longer necessary you will merely know God.
-Belief that there is another way of perceiving is the loftiest idea of which ego thinking is capable.
+Belief that there is another way (even A Better Way) of perceiving is the loftiest idea of which ego thinking is capable.
 That is because it contains a hint of recognition that the ego is not the Self.
 (T-4.II.4:7-11)

 Undermining the ego’s thought system must be perceived as painful, even though this is anything but true.
 Babies scream in rage if you take away a knife or scissors, although they may well harm themselves if you do not.
 In this sense you are still a baby.
-You have no sense of real self-preservation, and are likely to decide that you need precisely what would hurt you most.
+You have no sense of real self-preservation and are likely to decide that you need precisely what would hurt you most.
 Yet whether or not you recognize it now, you have agreed to cooperate in the effort to become both harmless and helpful, attributes that must go together.
 Your attitudes even toward this are necessarily conflicted, because all attitudes are ego-based.
 This will not last.
 Be patient a while and remember that the outcome is as certain as God.
 (T-4.II.5:1-8)

 The ego’s ceaseless attempts to gain the spirit’s acknowledgment and thus establish its own existence are useless.
 Spirit in its knowledge is unaware of the ego.
 It does not attack it; it merely cannot conceive of it at all.
 While the ego is equally unaware of spirit, it does perceive itself as being rejected by something greater than itself.
 (T-4.II.8:5-8)

 The so-called “battle for survival” is only the ego’s struggle to preserve itself, and its interpretation of its own beginning.
 This beginning is usually associated with physical birth, because it is hard to maintain that the ego existed before that point in time.
-The more “religiously” ego-oriented may believe that the soul existed before, and will continue to exist after a temporary lapse into ego life.
+The more “religiously” ego-oriented may believe that the soul existed before and will continue to exist after a temporary lapse into ego life.
 Some even erroneously believe that the soul will be punished for this lapse.
 However, salvation does not apply to spirit, which is not in danger and does not need to be salvaged.
 (T-4.II.9:3-7)

 It cannot be emphasized too often that correcting perception is merely a temporary expedient.
 It is necessary only because misperception is a block to knowledge, while accurate perception is a stepping-stone toward it.
 The whole value of right perception lies in the inevitable realization that all perception is unnecessary.
 This removes the block entirely.
 You may ask how this is possible as long as you appear to be living in this world.
 That is a reasonable question.
 You must be careful, however, that you really understand it.
 Who is the “you” who are living in this world?
 You are spirit.
 Spirit is immortal, and immortality is a constant state.
 It is as true now as it ever was or will be, because it implies no change at all.
 (T-4.II.11:1-10) Knowledge never involves comparisons.
 (T-4.II.11:12)

 What does “The Kingdom of Heaven is within you” really mean?
 It is not understandable to the ego, which sees it as if something outside is inside, and this means nothing.
 The word “within” is unnecessary.
-The Kingdom of Heaven is you.
-What else but you is His Kingdom?
+The Kingdom of Heaven IS you.
+What else but YOU is His Kingdom?
 This is the whole message of the Atonement; a message which in totality transcends the sum of its parts.
-(T-4.III.1:1-6) Therefore, upon completion of the process of Atonement, you will KNOW: What and Who and Whose you are.☺
+(T-4.III.1:1-6) Therefore, upon completion of the process of Atonement, you will KNOW: What and Who and Whose you are. ☺

 You, too, have a Kingdom that your spirit created.
 It has not ceased to create because of the ego’s illusions.
 Your creations are no more fatherless than you are.
 Your ego and your spirit will never co-create, but your spirit and your Creator will always be co-creators.
 Be confident that your creations are as safe as you are.
 Know, too, that Jesus will come in response to a single unequivocal call.